Techtonica/curriculum/projects/eventonica-react/eventonica-postgres.md

 # Eventonica - Part 6 - Postgres Database

-### Step 0

-Before doing anything else, create a new folder `Eventonica-Part-6` and seed it with a copy of your part 5 code.
-This will make it easier to have a reference point.

 ### Overview

 Previously, your data was stored in memory in Express, so your data would disappear if the application restarted.
 For production applications, data must be stored in a more permanent way.
 In this lesson, you will move your data to a Postgres database and connect to that database in your Express APIs.